 During his lifetime, K frequently asked those around him: What are you going to do when K is gone?
-At times he pointed out that groups that had formed around a leader tended to break apart within forty years of the leader's death.
-He also often emphasized the shortcomings and even dangers of organizations that follow a particular leader and maintain a hierarchical structure.
+At times he pointed out that groups that had formed around a leader tended to break apart within forty

 When the trustees would answer K's question with, We will protect and disseminate the teachings, K would say: If you live the teachings, then they will spread.
 And: The teachings have their own protection.
 He also invited them to listen to the teachings, and therefore delve into the questions being explored, as they would draw water from a well: with a large bucket rather than a small cup.